Sunday, June 27, 2010

 Nine West blue suede peeptoe slingbacks, silver Ray Ban Aviator sunglasses

 Of course many movies and television shows have filmed here.
 Most recently, Mad Men pretended that this side of the restaurant was Sardi's.
 You may remember the scene where Don Draper and Roger Sterling feasted on round after round of martinis and oysters...before heading back to work, of course.
-George Clooney and Brad Pitt also filmed Oceans 11 here, which is fitting considering that original Rat Packers like Peter Lawford used to be regulars at Musso's.
+George Clooney and Brad Pitt also filmed Oceans 11 here, which is fitting considering that original Rat Pack members like Peter Lawford used to be regulars at Musso's.

 Others who loved to drink here?
-It should be no surprise that writers were particularly fond of Musso & Frank's.
+It should be no surprise that writers were particularly fond of Musso & Frank.
 After making their names as the great American novelists, Ernest Hemingway, F. Scott Fitzgerald, and William Faulkner all headed to Hollywood to make a little money as screenwriters.
 Unfortunately, they experienced varying degrees of success in this new role and were much more often drinking their lives away here at Musso's.
 Southerner Faulkner was such a regular and, quite frankly, such a drunk that they used to allow him to go behind the bar to make drinks for himself.
 Many many a mint julip, apparently.

-I prefer a summery Vodka Collins with maitre d' extraordinaire, Manny Felix
+A summery Vodka Collins with maitre d' extraordinaire, Manny Felix

 Another famous Manny, the bartender, fixing the classic Musso martini (complete with sidecar)